Mogalina/youtube-rag-indexer/README.md

 ## Overview

 YouTube Indexer is a locally executed pipeline for transforming YouTube video content into a searchable semantic knowledge base.
 Given one or more YouTube video URLs, the system fetches transcripts, summarizes them using a compact instruction-tuned language model, embeds the summaries into dense vector representations, and stores them in a persistent **Facebook AI Similarity Search** (`FAISS`) index.
 The result is a structured, queryable repository of video knowledge that runs entirely on the local machine without requiring external API calls for inference.

 The project is designed for researchers, developers, and content analysts who need to index large collections of YouTube content for downstream **retrieval-augmented generation** (`RAG`) workflows, semantic search, or question-answering systems.
 All inference is performed locally using open-weights models from **Hugging Face**, making the system suitable for air-gapped or privacy-sensitive environments.

 ## Motivation

 Public video platforms produce an enormous volume of spoken information.
 YouTube alone hosts hundreds of millions of hours of content across lectures, technical talks, interviews, and tutorials.
 Despite this, the content remains largely unsearchable at a semantic level.
 YouTube Indexer addresses this gap by providing a lightweight, extensible indexing pipeline that converts spoken content into dense vector embeddings amenable to similarity search.

 ## Installation

+> **Note**: You need to login to Hugging Face CLI before running the installation.
+> Make sure you have accepted the terms and conditions of the models you are
+> about to download.

 ```bash
 # Clone the repository